famsf/insights/src/la-prose.md

         - template: "@atoms/h3/h3.html.twig"
           text: 'The &ldquo;Riot&rdquo; of Spring'
         - template: "@atoms/textarea/textarea.html.twig"
-          text: 'Until 1913 there had rarely been a time when artists felt so emboldened to disregard rules and traditions.
+          text: 'Until 1913, there had rarely been a time when artists felt so emboldened to disregard rules and traditions.
 The disruptive clash between more orthodox expression and that of the avant-garde was the defining spirit of the time.
-(The battlefields of modernism in their own way foreshadowed the battlefields of 1914, when many artists and poets &mdash; including Léger, Cendrars, and Apollinaire &mdash; eagerly enlisted for combat.)
+(The battlefields of modernism in their own way foreshadowed the battlefields of 1914, when many artists and poets&mdash;including Léger, Cendrars, and Apollinaire&mdash;eagerly enlisted for combat.)
 Perhaps no event was more characteristic of the time than the explosive premiere of Sergei Diaghilev and Igor Stravinsky’s ballet <em>The Rite of Spring</em>, vividly described by Mary Ann Caws and Blaise Cendrars in the texts that follow.'
           dropcap: false
     - template: "@molecules/commentary/commentary.html.twig"
       component_name: commentary